Deauthorized/messageReport/README.md

 inline message reporting plugin for dragory's modmailbot.

 # First things first
-This plugin has support for application commands, which the bundled version of eris that comes with modmailbot **does not support.**
+~~This plugin has support for application commands, which the bundled version of eris that comes with modmailbot **does not support.**~~

-Please run `npm install eris@0.16.1` in the root folder.
+~~Please run `npm install eris@0.16.1` in the root folder.
 Then replace line 145 in src/main.js with `if (msg.channel instanceof Eris.GuildChannel) return;`.
-If you don't do this, the bot will not be able to receive any DMs.
+If you don't do this, the bot will not be able to receive any DMs.~~

+This step is no longer required with the latest version of the bot.

 # Config
 Add these lines.